 GPS Track: available

-Later, we met two Pacific Crest Trail (PCT) Section J thru-hikers at the junction.
-So I chatted with them for a bit.
-Afterward, we walked past Peggys Pond and then went uphill.
-We aimed for the 7000′ notch on Mount Daniel’s east ridge.
+At Cathedral Pass, I chatted with two Pacific Crest Trail (PCT) Section J thru-hikers.
+Soon, we walked past Peggys Pond and went uphill right away.
+Then we aimed for the 7000′ notch on Mount Daniel’s east ridge.

 See more trip photos here.